HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 ✓ The fix: Transition to adult styles between ages 21-23.
 Trade shaggy for textured crop.
 Trade basic crew cut for modern quiff or side part with fade.

-Mistake #2: Stretching Cuts to Save Money (38% try this, all regret it)
+Mistake #2: Stretching Cuts Too Long to Save Money

 The problem: You get a fade, looks great weeks 1-3, then weeks 4-6 it grows out unkempt.
 You save $38 but look unprofessional for 3 weeks and miss opportunities worth thousands.